YunChiLeong/Battle-Bot-Arena-Server-Client-App/README.md

 //This command starts a game with 2 players

-### Multiplayer Game
-For teams you need an extra parameter, the number of players per team.
-  2 teams of 2 players
-                  java -jar BatBot161.jar  4  2
-  2 teams, where it's 3 on one team and 1 on the second is
-                  java -jar BatBot161.jar  4  3

 ## Connect from the Client App
 Inputs the host server ip address in the Client Mobile App
 ![download1](https://user-images.githubusercontent.com/47125700/170406345-1ff50584-a223-4cbf-b5b7-3dec3dfe7c99.png)